How to Get Your Indiana Drivers License

 Enroll in a Behind-the-Wheel Training Program

 In addition to our online teen drivers ed course, you will need to enroll in a separate behind-the-wheel training program.
-Once enrolled, you can go to the BMV to apply for your learners permit!
+Once enrolled, you can go to the Indiana BMV to apply for your learners permit!

 Get Your Permit Right Away!